ryanrolds/screeps-server-controller/README.md

 # screeps-server-controller

-When developing a sophisticated Screeps bot a time comes when experiments need to be run and observed.
-The process of standing up and running experiments can be tedious and error prone.
-The purpose of this project is to reduce the pain around standing up, configuring, running, and cleaning-up Screeps Private Servers.
+When developing a Screeps bot a time comes when experiments need to be run and observed.
+The process of standing up and running multiple Screeps Private Servers can be tedious and error prone.
+The purpose of this project is to reduce the pain around standing up, configuring, running, and cleaning-up Private Servers.
 This is accomplished by running a this controller in a Kubernetes (K8s) cluster.
 The controller will handle the entire Private Server lifecycle.
 Initially, manual creations/updates/deletions of Custom Resources (CRs) will drive Private Server management.
 Eventually, those CRs will be linked to a Pull Request in GitHub, so that servers are created/destroyed by the opening/closing of Pull Requests using GitHub Actions.

+This project uses (Kubebuilder)[https://github.com/kubernetes-sigs/kubebuilder].

 #### Roadmap